Machinery safety

 Used to turn the soil over and break it up.
 The circular discs on the plough cuts the soil and the mouldboard turns over the sod.
 This important operation involves totally burying vegetation and surface matter while at the same time turning up fresh soil to the air and weather.

-Potato Harvester
+Potato harvester

-Machines that lift, clean and sort potatoes in one operation.
+These machines lift, clean and sort potatoes in one operation.

-Hay Tosser/Tedder
+Hay tosser/tedder

 Hay making involves drying grass with sun and air movement.
 These machines speed up the process.

-Forage/Silage Harvester
+Forage/Silage harvester